-Furthermore, these results contradict the findings of Diether et al. (2002), which show that high dispersion stocks tend to perform poorly.
+These findings are consistent with the hypothesis that divergence of opinion is priced at a discount, but are in sharp contrast to the prediction of Miller's overvaluation theory.
+The positive return difference between high and low divergence of opinion stocks suggests that high divergence of opinion stocks are undervalued relative to the low divergence of opinion stocks.
+Furthermore, these results contradict the findings of Diether et al. (2002), who show that high dispersion stocks tend to perform poorly.
 These findings also suggest that when pessimists are out of the market, due to short-sale restrictions and other reasons, high divergence of opinion stocks trade at lower prices than low divergence of opinion stocks.
-The pre-bubble and the 1998-2000 period results indicate, that stocks for which analysts' forecasts were not widely dispersed (i.e., low divergence of opinion stocks) performed poorly.
-However, stocks for which analysts' forecasts were not divergent performed better than stocks for which analysts' forecasts were not divergent.
+The pre-bubble and the 1998-2000 period results indicate that stocks for which analysts' forecasts were not widely dispersed (i.e., low divergence of opinion stocks) performed poorly.
+However, stocks for which analysts' forecasts were divergent performed better than stocks for which analysts' forecasts were not divergent.

-C. Divergence of opinion and analysts' herding
+C. Divergence of Opinion and Analysts' Herding

-The tendency of analysts to herd also has the potential to have a confounding effect on the diversity measure as a proxy for divergence of opinion.33 To examine whether our results are sensitive to analysts' herding, we exclude from the analysis stocks followed by analysts that exhibit herding behavior.
-To implement this test we construct a herding index based on previous work (Olsen (1996), DeBond and Forbes (1999), Kim and Pantzalis (2003)) that defines herding as excessive agreement among analysts coupled with large forecast errors.
-Consistent with this literature, the herding index is computed as the ratio of a stock's absolute forecast error decileranking to its forecast dispersion decile-ranking.
+The tendency of analysts to herd also has the potential to have a confounding effect on the diversity measure as a proxy for divergence of opinion.
+31 To examine whether our results are sensitive to analysts' herding, we exclude from the analysis stocks followed by analysts who exhibit herding behavior.
+To implement this test we construct a herding index based on previous work (Olsen (1996), De Bondt and Forbes (1999), and Kim and Pantzalis (2003)) that defines herding as excessive agreement among analysts coupled with large forecast errors.
+Consistent with this literature, the herding index is computed as the ratio of a stock's absolute forecast error decile ranking to its forecast dispersion decile ranking.
 Then, we exclude stocks that belong to the top quintile after sorting on our herding index.
 If our previous results are merely a manifestation of herding in analysts' forecasts, evidence based on this subsample that is free of analyst herding should produce different results.
-If the new results are similar to those reported earlier we could infer that neither the diversity measure nor our previous findings are sensitive to herding.
+If the new results are similar to those reported earlier, we could infer that neither the diversity measure nor our previous findings are sensitive to herding.

-Table 10 reports average monthly future returns for portfolios sorted on diversity (1- ρ) and four alternative short-selling constraints on an annual basis.
+Table 10 reports average monthly future returns for portfolios sorted on diversity $(1 - \rho)$ and four alternative short-selling constraints on an annual basis.
 These results are conditional on analysts' herding and short-selling constraints.
 Once again, these results show that the return spread between high and low divergence of opinion stocks is positive and statistically significant with the exception of the first quintile (Q1) in Panels C and D. This evidence is reliably consistent with our previous findings and demonstrates that analysts' herding has no confounding effects on the diversity measure.
-When we repeat the analysis for the sub-periods of 1981-1997 and 1998-2000, our results remain essentially the same.34
+When we repeat the analysis for the subperiods 1981-1997 and 1998-2000, our results remain essentially the same.32